This content was published: September 18, 2020. Phone numbers, email addresses, and other information may have changed.

 - Virtual Help – In MyPCC, the Help tab is now Virtual Help.
 Students can use this tab to reach out to a variety of student services via phone, email, online form, or Zoom.

 - Counseling Services – Counseling is providing virtual support via individual sessions, group counseling, and workshops.

 - Tutoring – Each campus-based Student Learning Center has shifted to provide virtual tutoring.
 All students are also welcome to use the eTutoring platform.

-- Disability Services – Counselors in Disability Services continue to support students over the phone and through video chat, and are working to adjust accommodations for students that may have different needs for remote classes than in-person classes.
+- Accessible Ed & Disability Resources – Counselors in Accessible Ed & Disability Resources continue to support students over the phone and through video chat, and are working to adjust accommodations for students that may have different needs for remote classes than in-person classes.